Épuration légale: Context

-A fourth category was the military courts martial.
-This jurisdiction covered French citizens charged with pro-German military acts, and German nationals charged with war crimes, such as Pierre Pucheu, Minister of the Interior of Vichy, and Otto Abetz, ambassador of Nazi Germany to Paris.
+A fourth category, military courts-martial, had jurisdiction over French citizens charged with pro-German military acts and German nationals charged with war crimes, such as Pierre Pucheu, Vichy Minister of the Interior, and Nazi Germany's ambassador in Paris, Otto Abetz.

-The High Court judged 108 persons (including 106 Ministers).
-In total the courts investigated more than 300,000 people, classifying 180,000 of them without any indictment, and finally fewer than 800 executions were enacted.
+The High Court judged 108 persons including 106 government ministers.
+In total the courts investigated more than 300,000 people, closing 180,000 of them without any indictment, and in the end fewer than 800 executions took place.
 Three successive general amnesties were enacted, in 1947, 1951 and 1953.

 Legal basis

 While the laws of 1939 included provisions against treason, the particular nature of events related to the Occupation of France made a number of offenses legally unclear, such as joining the SS or the paramilitary Milice.
-Hence, exceptional legal procurements were made.
+Hence, exceptional legal pronouncements were made.
 The principles set unanimously by the National Council of Resistance (Conseil National de la Résistance CNR) on 15 March 1944 called for the political elimination of any person guilty of collaboration with the Nazis between 16 June 1940 and the Liberation.
 Such offences included, notably: